Five Reasons You Don’t Need Media Training…

 (And why they’re all wrong!)

-In the throes of the BP disaster a few summers ago, I dug through my files searching for one letter in particular.
+In the throes of last year’s bridge collapse at Florida International University in Miami , I dug through my files searching for one letter in particular.
 The letter, a gift from a former colleague, was from a high-level communications executive at Exxon and is dated May 15, 1989.
 That would be just weeks after the Exxon Valdez disaster, arguably the worst PR blunder in modern history.
-Immediately after the disaster my friend had sent them a letter suggesting media and crisis communication training, since media coverage in Alaska would be intense.
+Immediately after the disaster, my friend had sent them a letter suggesting media and crisis communication training, since media coverage in Alaska would be intense.
 Their response to his letter was that they did not need help.
 As the story unfolded, the CEO of Exxon was not to be found.
 Now I keep that letter on the wall above my desk as a reminder that even those in the worst trouble will often say they don’t need communications help.
-And big surprise, the world heard the same thing from BP’s Tony.
+And big surprise, the world heard the same thing from the construction company that built the bridge in Miami.

 1. “Our legal staff has strongly advised me to say ‘no comment’ to the media.”